 - 1. Our tendency is to want to avoid or escape suffering.
 Paul was no different.
-He struggled with the same tendency to want the easy road.
+He struggled with wanting the easy road.
 But he asked for prayer.
 Why?
-Because he knew that... - 2.
+Because... - 2.
 Our need is to view our suffering as a platform for the gospel.
 All of us who know Christ are His ambassadors.
-We're supposed to be speaking in His behalf in this world.
+We're supposed to be speaking in His behalf to the people of this world.
 And He's given all of us a tailor-made platform from which to speak.
 He gave you job aptitudes, so your job can be your platform.
 He gave you a house which is a platform from which to reach your neighborhood.
 Has He given you a love for sports, or music, or gardening?
 Then use it as a platform.

-Yet sometimes He grants us a special platform so the onlooking world can see and hear us more clearly.
+And sometimes He grants us a special platform, one from which the onlooking world can see and hear us most clearly.
 The platform is suffering.